0xJakuzya/0xJakuzya/README.md

 ## about me

-i'm dmitrii, a 3rd-year computer science undergraduate and ml-engineer working at a neuroscience research institute. my main focus is machine learning and artificial intelligence for medicine
+i'm dmitrii, a 3rd-year computer science undergraduate and R&D engineer working at a neuroscience research institute. my main focus is machine learning and artificial intelligence for medicine

 ## contact